 Sweeten up nutty basmati rice with cinnamon and dried apricots for an exotic one-pot bursting with contrasting textures and flavours.
 Keep the lamb to one side until nearly ready to serve, then add during the last five minutes of cooking time so it’s warmed through rather than overcooked.

 It may no longer be the weekend, but you can still brighten up your lunchtimes with this colourful sandwich.
 Load baguette halves with roast lamb, salty feta and crunchy salad to make a gourmet Greek-style packed lunch that's sure to be the envy of your colleagues.

 We love using slices of lamb in a kebab-style supper: If you can get hold of shawarma seasoning (or make your own, using a blend of paprika, cumin, allspice, turmeric, cinnamon, cayenne, black pepper and garlic), it's great sprinkled on reheated leftover lamb.
 Serve in pitta bread and add all your favourite kebab shop trimmings.
 If you're feeling inspired, try stirring some harissa through shop-bought hummus, then follow step two of this spicy flatbread recipe.

 Need a hand purchasing or preparing your lamb?
 Save some cash with our guide to buying cheap cuts of lamb, or watch our video guides to learn how to prepare a leg of lamb and how to butterfly a leg of lamb.

 What's your favourite way to use up leftover lamb?
-Let us know in the comments below...
+Leave a comment below...